NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 (**Tip**: You might need to run `npm install` and `yarn start` a couple times interchangeably to get your app into the correct state.)

-When you have the local sonar app open in your browser, log in and open the *Monitoring* view in the left side menu.
+When you have the local Sonar app open in your browser, log in and open the *Monitoring* view in the left side menu.
 Find and click on your transaction there to get information about the run and its progress.

 ![Transaction on Sonar](./images/sonar-tx.png)